mahsahadian/EdgeBenchmarkTool/README.md

 # IoTBenchmarkTool
 Benchmarking tool for IoT environments

-IoTDB-benchmark is a tool for benchmarking the edge device.
+EdgeBenchmark is a tool for benchmarking the edge device.
 It is capable of monitoring the resources through different load.
 Measurements such as CPU, Memory, DiskI/O and Network.
 Also, we take advantage of EMU-IoT-Gateway to generate the data from the Camera (simulating the real sensors).

+The motivation is to create a tool to monitor the Raspberrypi in terms of performance metrics.

 Main Features: